jaspass04/AgrowiseOliveService/README.md

 - **Environment Variables**: Use tools like `.env` files for local development (e.g., `dotenv-java`).
 - **Database Scripts**: Include database schema and data population scripts in the `/db` folder if applicable.

+### Limitations
+This project is developed as part of a university course and is expected to have certain limitations:

+- **Business Logic**: The decision-making logic for irrigation recommendations is simplified for the purpose of this demo and may not account for all variables affecting olive cultivation.
+For practical implementation, further refinements would be needed to optimize the irrigation logic based on local agricultural practices and advanced weather patterns.

+- **Frontend Aesthetics**: The design of the user interface is functional but minimalistic.
+It's not intended to be a polished, production-ready design, but rather a demonstration of the core functionality of the application.

+- **Limited Region Coverage**: The application currently only supports the five main olive-producing regions in Greece.
+Expanding this to cover other agricultural areas would require additional development.

+- **Weather Data Accuracy**: The system relies on external weather data from the OpenWeather API.
+While this data is generally reliable, it may not always be fully accurate for localized or micro-climate conditions that may affect olive cultivation.

 ### 🎉 Final Step: You're Ready to Go!
 Grab a cup of coffee, start your Tomcat server, and enjoy using AgroWise! 🚀